nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `edit INDEX ATTRIBUTE_1:NEW_VALUE ATTRIBUTE_2:NEW_VALUE ...`

-If you provide different attributes in the command, multiple attributes of the specified task will be changed simultaneously.
+If user provide different attributes in the command, multiple attributes of the specified task will be changed simultaneously.

 Available attributes in v1.3 include: